AIA Mid-Missouri Scholarship

 To be eligible for this scholarship, a student must:

 - Reside in one of the 21 counties that make up AIA Mid-Missouri.
 (See map here.)

 - Be a first-professional-degree student, currently enrolled in an architectural program at an Accredited School of Architecture, and have completed their third year by the application deadline.

 - Currently be enrolled as a full-time student planning to continue toward a Bachelors or Masters Degree in Architecture.

 - Not be an immediate family member of a current AIA Mid-Missouri member (spouse, son or daughter).

 - Not be currently employed by an AIA Mid-Missouri member, except in temporary summer employment, or as a student enrolled in an Architecture Intern program at an Accredited School of Architecture.

-Application deadline is June 30 of each year.
-Announcement of the recipient is usually made in August and the scholarship awarded in September or October.
+More information and application documents are available from Mike Kleffner, AIA (email@example.com), or other local architects.
+Application deadline is September 30 of each year.
+Announcement of the recipient is usually made in November and the scholarship awarded in December.